Clubs and Organizations

 EUROPEAN CULTURES CLUB

-Moderator: Ms. Johnston (njohnston@bishopconnell.org)
+Moderator: Mrs. Johnston (njohnston@bishopconnell.org)

 Meetings focus on cultural festivities, functions, language, and faith systems of a variety of different European countries.
 Meetings often include themes and planned presentations on events such as Bavarian Oktoberfest, Rome at Christmas, Bulgarian Spring Festivals, and Venetian Mardi Gras.